POS Integration Using Power Platform and Azure API Management

 • Operational instability: High-volume flows may fail, causing transaction errors and inventory mismatches.

-Using Azure API Management in front of Power Platform provides centralized control, monitoring, and versioning, allowing flows to orchestrate business logic safely and reliably.
+Using Azure API Management in front of Power Platform resolves each of these risks by providing centralized control, monitoring, versioning, and security, allowing flows to safely orchestrate business logic without direct exposure.
+This is not an optional enhancement for enterprise POS deployments; it is a governance requirement.

 Best Practices for Enterprise POS Integrations